On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Time-Inconsistent Stochastic Control Problems and Equilibrium Solutions

+Equation \eqref{EquilibriumHJBequation} is an \textit{equilibrium HJB equation} with an initial–dynamic structure, involving both $(t,x)$ and $(s,y)$.
+The variables $(t,x)$ are not mere parameters due to nonlocal terms such as $u(s,s,y,y)$, $u_y(s,s,x,y)\big|_{x=y}$, and $u_{yy}(s,s,x,y)\big|_{x=y}$, making \eqref{EquilibriumHJBequation} fully nonlinear and nonlocal.
+Heuristically, “global thinking” corresponds to terms at $(t,s,x,y)$, while “local acting” corresponds to those at $(s,s,y,y)$.
+When \eqref{EquilibriumHJBequation} is well-posed, the limit as $|\mathcal{P}|\to 0$ becomes rigorous.
+Moreover, as shown in \cite{Yong2012,Wei2017,Yan2019}, $(\mathbbm{e},V)(s,y):=(\Psi(s,y),u(s,s,y,y))$ gives the closed-loop equilibrium strategy and value function.
+Hence, well-posedness of \eqref{EquilibriumHJBequation} is essential for TIC control problems.

-By the change of time variables in Theorem \ref{Equivalence}, \eqref{Equilibrium HJB equation} can be reformulated as an initial value problem in a forward form of \eqref{Intro: nonlocal fully nonlinear PDE}, which can ease the notational burden compared to the terminal value problem.
-Moreover, the order relation $t\leq s$ between the initial time point $t$ and the running time $s$ in \eqref{Equilibrium HJB equation} can be removed in the study of nonlocal PDEs, since it is natural to extend the solutions of \eqref{Intro: nonlocal fully nonlinear PDE} from the triangular time zone $\nabla[0,T]$ to a rectangular one $[0,T]^2$.
-In the next two sections, we will establish the well-posedness of \eqref{Intro: nonlocal fully nonlinear PDE}.
+By a standard change of time variables as discussed in \cite{Lei2021,Lei2023}, \eqref{EquilibriumHJBequation} can be reformulated as an initial value problem in a forward form of \eqref{Intro:nonlocalfullynonlinearPDE}, which can ease the notational burden compared to the terminal value problem.
+Moreover, the order relation $t\leq s$ between the initial time point $t$ and the running time $s$ in \eqref{EquilibriumHJBequation} can be removed in the study of nonlocal PDEs, since it is natural to extend the solutions of \eqref{Intro:nonlocalfullynonlinearPDE} from the triangular time zone $\nabla[0,T]$ to a rectangular one $[0,T]^2$.
+In the next two sections, we will establish the well-posedness of \eqref{Intro:nonlocalfullynonlinearPDE}.